awsdocs/amazon-eventbridge-user-guide/doc_source/eb-api-destinations.md

 ## Service\-linked role for API destinations<a name="eb-api-destination-slr"></a>

-When you create a connection for an API destination, a service\-linked role named **AWSServiceRoleForAmazonEventBridgeApiDestinations** to your account\.
+When you create a connection for an API destination, a service\-linked role named **AWSServiceRoleForAmazonEventBridgeApiDestinations** is added to your account\.
 EventBridge uses the service\-linked role to create and store a secret in Secrets Manager\.
 To grant the necessary permissions to the service\-linked role, EventBridge attaches the **AmazonEventBridgeApiDestinationsServiceRolePolicy** policy to the role\.
 The policy limits the permissions granted to only those necessary for the role to interact with the secret for the connection\.
 No other permissions are included, and the role can interact only with the connections in your account to manage the secret\.

 The following policy is the AmazonEventBridgeApiDestinationsServiceRolePolicy\.